waitong94/waitong94.github.io/README.md

 # About Me
 I'm a PhD Student at Stanford University.
-My research improves our scientific understanding of clean energy systems and rocket propulsion with state-of-the-art **Machine Learning** and **High-Performance Computing** methods.
+My research improves our scientific understanding of clean energy systems and rocket propulsion with state-of-the-art **Machine Learning**, **High-Performance Computing**, and **Predictive Modeling** techniques.